salomaosnff/consign-ignore/README.md

 ## Ignoring files

-  Use a String or a RegExp to ignore files.
+  Use a String or a RegExp in ignore option.

   ```js
     consign({